radiantlogic-v8/documentation-new/documentation/tuning/cache-connector-properties.md

 If a change is made to this property while the connector is running, the new value is taken into account once the connector re-initializes which happens automatically every 20 seconds.

-### Determine Move Operations

-By default, the connector handles changes associated with LDAP modify DN and RDN operations, which change the distinguished name (DN)/relative distinguished name (RDN) of an entry, as an update operation.
-In the case of modify DN/RDN operations, Active Directory does not provide information about the old DN of the entry making it impossible for the connector to propagate a delete operation for the old DN/entry.

-If you require DN/RDN changes to be processed by the connector as a `modDN/modRDN` operation (so the target data source(s) get the change as a `modDN/modRDN`), set the Determine Move Operations property to: `true`

->[!warning]
->The connector must be restarted for this property to take effect.

-When the Determine Move Operations property is enabled, the connector maintains a cache mapping the objectGUID to DN for each Active Directory entry.
-This allows the connector to detect and propagate the event as a `modDN/modRDN` (move) operation.
-All entries from Active Directory must be read the first time when the connector starts/restarts to populate the cache.
-This increases the amount of time it takes for the connector to start and be able to capture changes.

->[!warning]
->When defining the data source for the backend Active Directory, check the Paged Results Control option to ensure that all entries can be retrieved from the backend.
-This is required for the connector to get all entries in the cache to map objectGUID to DN and support `modDN/modRDN` operations.